nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/S3Xq6gCp7Hw/index.md

 ---
 title: How much of an impact can a strong, skilled product owner have?
+description: Discover the vital role of a skilled product owner in driving team success and customer value, as Martin Hinshelwood shares insights on agile collaboration.
 date: 2023-02-27
 videoId: S3Xq6gCp7Hw
 url: /resources/videos/:slug